top of page

 Example: She said she loved the plan—no, actually, she said she hated it.

-the em dash is perfect when your sentence takes a sudden twist, keeping the reader on
+The em dash is perfect when your sentence takes a sudden twist, keeping the reader on their toes.

 The Wrap-Up: Not Every Em Dash is AI Generated